Aclis ascaris (Turton, 1819)

 « Shell extremely slender, tapering to an exceedingly fine point, milk white, semitransparent.
 Spires seven or eight, rounded and well defined by a deep depression, each with four or five regular equidistant and rather deep spiral grooves.
 Aperture nearly orbicular, the inner-lip a little rejected. […] It is impossible to mistake this minute and very elegant species for the young of T. Terebra, which is always opake and horn-color, suddenly tapering to an obtuse point, with the ribs coarse, three or four of them much raised above the rest, and the interstices regularly striate.
 The spires are also less rounded and defined than in the present species. » – W. Turton: A conchological dictionary of the British Islands vol. II, p.217 Turbo ascaris, the –“Vermicular Turban”.

-80m deep, channel of Hvar island, south of Split, Dalmatia, S. Croatia.
+80m deep, channel of Hvar island, south of Split, S. Croatia.
 4,6mm.
 Original pictures provided by R. Stanić (HR).

 (CC BY-NC-SA)